2017 CSA Shares Available: Click Here to Learn More

 Land access is one of the greatest challenges farmers face today.
-It’s harder and harder for farmers to find affordable land within a reasonable proximity to markets.
+It’s harder and harder for new farmers to find affordable land within a reasonable proximity to markets.
 There is an incredible demand for local produce in our community and not enough farms and farmers to meet that demand.
+But the demand for housing is still much higher, and the development value of farmland is frequently 5 times (or more) the agricultural value in our corner of Massachusetts.

-When we found out there was an opportunity to farm the land at Thistle Dew Hill we jumped at the chance.
+When we found out there was an opportunity to farm the land at 28 South St. we jumped at the chance.
 In a community where accessing farmland feels next to impossible, we have the opportunity to farm and work with the landowner to find a way to preserve the land for agricultural production.
-Although our only certainty is a one-year lease, we have high hopes that our dreams of long-term security as major contributors to our local food community can be realized.
+In the fall of 2016 we were able to secure a 3 year lease, giving us a secure timeframe in which to build our business and collaborate with interested organizations and community members to work towards preservation.
+We have high hopes that our dreams of long-term security as major contributors to our local food community can be realized, and this valuable asset will remain in the community for years to come.

 Your support this year will make a critical difference in the success of this farm, the preservation of farm land and the growth of the local food movement.